fomightez/mini-pipelines/README.md

 Tangentially Related
 --------------------

-Approaches even more "structured" than my mini-pipelines or MAKEFILES or Bash scripts, some REAL pipeline options I have seen:
+Approaches even more "structured" than my mini-pipelines or MAKEFILES or Bash scripts, some REAL pipeline options I have seen for when I outgrow shell scripts and using subprocess/sh/pybash:

  * [snakemake](https://github.com/ctb/2019-snakemake-ucdavis/blob/master/tutorial.md) - even makes schematic directed acyclic graphs (DAG) of your workflow, see [here](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html)